 As part of the integrated examination module, students can independently apply musicology concepts and methods according to their subject area after they have finished their Master's thesis, and can independently formulate research questions from all subject areas of the course and prepare these scientifically within the allocated time.
 In addition, they are able to discuss views relating to musicology and can formulate solutions to problems and defend them in an argument, as well as being able to conduct musicology research projects in an independent manner.

 Master entrance requirements

-- or b) an equivalent degree with equivalent subject-related study and examination qualifications.
+b) an equivalent degree with an equivalent amount of subject-related coursework and examinations.

 The International Office offers counselling for international students about the application process and general information.